bbertucc/blockly/README.md

 Lots of thought went into Blockly's structure.
 Checkout [/styles].
 We're being explicit, while avoiding redundancy.
 All dependent styles are compiled into `styles.scss` and I've added easy to understand notes.

 ### Required Plug-ins
-To run Blockly properly, you'll need [Gutenberg] or the latest version of WordPress.
+To run Blockly properly, you'll need version of WordPress.
 [Advanced Custom Fields] is also required to hide and show content titles.
 You also will need a SASS compiler to generate CSS from the SCSS.

 ### Contributing
 This is an open repo!
 Add [Issues], [Fork], watch and contribute.